Duluth City Public Links Golf Tournament: History

 The Duluth City Public Links Golf Tournament was considered for many years one of the more prestigious tournaments for Duluth-area golfers.
 However, by the late fifties, the tournament had seen lagging interest.
 In response, a major change was introduced which allowed golfers with membership at a private club to compete for the Public Links title.
-The immediate result was an increase in participation with Dave Vosika of Ridgeview Country Club and Leo Spooner of Northland Country Club winning titles from 1960-1962.
-But, with the inclusion of private course golfers, the tournament distinctiveness was lost and the title of public course champion was inexact.
+The immediate result was an increase in participation with Dave Vosika of Ridgeview Country Club and Leo Spooner of Northland Country Club winning titles from 1960 to 1962.
+But, with the inclusion of private course golfers, the tournament distinctiveness was lost and the title of public course champion was hollow.

 In 1963, North Lakes Golf Association (NLGA) officials decided to merge the Duluth City Public Links and the Duluth All-City Golf Tournament into one large event to be known as the All-City Championships.
 NLGA officials hoped that one big tournament open to all golfers regardless of club membership or skill would stimulate public interest and renew participant interest.
 The All-City Championships were never held; the NLGA never got it organized.
 The Duluth All-City Golf Tournament lingered on for another year.
 However, the Duluth City Public Links Golf Tournament was abandoned after a 36 year-run and, with its demise, ended the oldest and longest running consecutively-held golf tournament in the city of Duluth at the time.